alberto-santini/alberto-santini.github.io/academic/group-presentation/index.markdown

 ## Affiliated institutions

 Most people working in Operations Research in our department are also part of the [Data Science Centre](https://datascience.bse.eu/) at the Barcelona School of Economics.
-Many other department members are also cross-appointed at other UPF-affiliated institutions as:
+Many other department members are also cross-appointed at other UPF-affiliated institutions.

 * Affiliate professors and/or part-time lecturers at the [Barcelona School of Economics](https://bse.eu/).
 * Affiliate professors at the [Barcelona Graduate School of Mathematics](https://bgsmath.cat/).